AiltonFidelix/INPIConfig/README.md

 deploy.bat
 ```

 This will compile the python code and generate all binaries.
-We can find out the installer in the **Output** dir.
+We can find out the installer in **Output\INPIConfig.exe**.

-### Linux (Debian)
+### Linux (Debian based systems)

+Requirements:

+- Python version >= 3.12

-First we need to create a virtual enviroment and install de dependencies.
+First we need to create a virtual enviroment and install all the dependencies.

 Creating  the virtual enviroment: